movlan/SEI-CC-7/work/w05/d2/mongoose-flights-lab-part-3.md

 	##### Hints

 	Notice how we don't _have_ to use an array to implement the 1:M relationship between `Flight` and `Ticket`.
 Instead, referencing the `ObjectId` of the _flight_ in the `flight` property of a _ticket_ enables the relationship.
-FYI, to implement this 1:M relationship, we _could_ have put a `tickets` array on the `Flight` model instead, or in addition to the `flight` property on `Ticket`.
-Be aware however, that M:M relationships would always require the use of an array property.
+FYI, to implement this 1:M relationship, we _could_ have put a `tickets` array on the `Flight` model instead.
+Yup, unlike M:M relationships, 1:M doesn't require the use of an array property - just an ObjectId on the "belongs to" side (child side) of the relationship.

 	Define the `seat` property as follows:<br>`seat: {type: String, match: /[A-F][1-9]\d?/}` - that's what we call a [regular expression](https://en.wikipedia.org/wiki/Regular_expression) that's being assigned to the `match` validator.
 Now for the best part, which just might blow your mind!
 You ready?
-Are you sure?
 Here it is...
 HTML `<input>` tags have a `pattern` attribute that accept a regex pattern; and if what's typed in the `<input>` doesn't match the pattern, the form can't be submitted!
 Here's what your `<input>` should look like for entering the seat:

 	```html
 	<input name="seat" required pattern="[A-F][1-9]\d?">